When Leslie Hammond’s flight to London is canceled, she calls off her vacation. Why won’t American Airlines refund her ticket?

 As best I can tell, your refund followed a confusing path.
 If British Airways ticketed you, then it had your money.
 American would have had to ask British Airways for the refund, and then it would have been sent to Expedia.
 That may account for the delay, but it doesn’t fully explain it.

-At my suggestion, you reached out to one of Expedia’s executives.
+Upon the recommendation of myself and my advocacy team, you reached out to one of Expedia’s executives.
 Within a week, you had a full refund for your unused tickets.